-In addition, as the enamel on the teeth wears down as a result of the grinding, the person’s nose and their chin can appear closer together.
-This can lead to a rounder facial appearance, and have an impact on the person’s self esteem over time.
+In addition, as the enamel on the teeth wears down as a result of the grinding, the person’s nose and chin can appear closer together.
+This can lead to a rounder facial appearance and have an impact on the person’s self-esteem over time.
 It’s no wonder many are seeking out solutions to their teeth grinding challenges!

 By learning more about their teeth grinding treatment and prevention options, those suffering the effects of grinding can slowly recover their oral health over time.
 The following options are suitable for a range of tooth grinding patients.

 In some cases, where a person has been grinding their teeth for a short period of time, a specialist might recommend the use of mouthguards to prevent contact between teeth during the nighttime.
 Mouthguards can be custom-designed for the person’s mouth and can be used to prevent all forms of grinding, both between teeth and between teeth and cheek areas.
 It’s important for those considering mouth guards to work with an oral health specialist who has experience in mouthguard design and placement.